Iran's Ayatollah says Trump is 'foul-mouthed' and 'pretends to be an idiot'

 'Pretends to be an idiot'

-Khamenei told his audience that he didn't want to spend his time commenting on Trump, Iran's Press TV reported, saying "it would be a waste of time to respond to such blatherings and nonsensical remarks by the foul-mouthed US president."
+Khamenei told his audience that he didn't want to spend his time commenting on Trump, Iran's Press TV reported, saying "it would be a waste of time to respond to such blatherings and nonsensical remarks by the foul-mouthed US President."

-"The US president pretends to be an idiot, but this should not cause us to let our guard down," Khamenei said.
+"The US President pretends to be an idiot, but this should not cause us to let our guard down," Khamenei said.

 "They want to take back young, faithful and developed Iran to 50 years ago, and of course this is not possible, but due to backwardness, they are incapable of understanding this reality, and for this reason they have made a miscalculation and suffered, and will suffer successive defeats at the hands of the Iranian nation," he said.